Raif Badawi: Influence by reading and Diwaniya

-Badawi started an online forum known as "Saudi Liberal Network" on 13 August 2006 under much influence from various sources.
+Badawi started an online forum known as "Saudi Liberal Network" on 13 August 2006.

-He was influenced by numerous books by Arab authors that refused to see the world on a purely religious standpoint, including The Universe Judges God by Abdullah al-Qasemi, Arab Culture in the Age of Globalization by Turki al-Hamad, and Prisoner 32 by Mohammed Saeed Tayeb, an author that Raif deeply admires and was placed under his wing.
+He was influenced by numerous books by Arab authors who refused to view the world from a purely religious standpoint, including The Universe Judges God by Abdullah al-Qasemi, Arab Culture in the Age of Globalization by Turki al-Hamad, and Prisoner 32 by Mohammed Saeed Tayeb, an author whom Raif admires deeply and who had taken him under his wing.

 Additionally he was influenced by Diwaniya, a traditional evening meeting of journalists, poets, thinkers, philosophers, and authors who all shared and discussed the dream of a more open, tolerant, secular, and liberal society in Saudi Arabia.
 Raif frequented these meetings where he expressed his hopes for the development of civil society and the lessening of oppression in the name of religion.
 He sought to make Saudi citizens aware of their rights and responsibilities so that they would demand their rights.